Second-language acquisition: Language transfer

-Factors and approaches to SLA
+Factors and approaches

 Cognitive factors

 Much modern research in second-language acquisition has taken a cognitive approach.
 Cognitive research is concerned with the mental processes involved in language acquisition, and how they can explain the nature of learners' language knowledge.
 This area of research is based in the more general area of cognitive science and uses many concepts and models used in more general cognitive theories of learning.
 As such, cognitive theories view second-language acquisition as a special case of more general learning mechanisms in the brain.
 This puts them in direct contrast with linguistic theories, which posit that language acquisition uses a unique process different from other types of learning.

 The dominant model in cognitive approaches to second-language acquisition, and indeed in all second-language acquisition research, is the computational model.
 The computational model involves three stages.
 In the first stage, learners retain certain features of the language input in short-term memory.
 (This retained input is known as intake.)
 Then, learners convert some of this intake into second-language knowledge, which is stored in long-term memory.
 Finally, learners use this second-language knowledge to produce spoken output.
 Cognitive theories attempt to codify both the nature of the mental representations of intake and language knowledge and the mental processes that underlie these stages.